-Deferred acquisition costs, representing a proportion of commission and other acquisition costs that relate to policies in force at the period-end, are amortised over the period in which the related premiums are earned.
+Deferred acquisition costs, representing a proportion of commission and other acquisition costs that relate to policies in force at the period-end, that cover subsequent reporting periods.
+These are amortised over the period in which the related premiums are earned.